Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 When other people intervene the bullying is more likely to stop.

-There are things you can do.
-But don't put your own safety at risk, and step in only if you feel safe to do so.
+It is important not to put your own safety at risk and step in only if you feel safe to do so.